 - Your privacy choices [https://www.adobe.com/privacy/opt-out.html] regarding how we use this information;

-- How Adobe uses automated systems to analyze your content [http://helpx.adobe.com/africa/manage-account/amr/machine-learning-faq.html] using techniques such as machine learning in order to improve our apps and websites, and how to opt out [http://www.adobe.com/go/machine_learning_opt_out] of this.
+- How Adobe analyses your content [https://helpx.adobe.com/manage-account/amr/machine-learning-faq.html] using techniques such as machine learning in order to improve our apps and websites and how to opt out [http://www.adobe.com/go/machine_learning_opt_out] of this.